AdaCore/gnat-gdb-scripts/README.md

 Install
 =======

-These GDB helpers are organized into a `gnat_runtime` Python package, so in order to use them one has to install the package somewhere Python can find it.
+These GDB helpers are organized into a `gnatdbg` Python package, so in order to use them one has to install the package somewhere Python can find it.
 Note that you will need GDB 7.8 or higher.